December 07, 2022

 So, go back to your drain and take one last big whiff to identify which of the above problems is causing your drain to stink.
 Once you’ve identified the smell, skip to that section below for advice on how to get rid of that stink for good.

 Not interested in DIY advice?
-Just Call us and we’ll send a Denver area plumbing expert over immediately to get rid of that stench.
+Just Call us and we’ll send a local Denver plumber over immediately to get rid of that stench.

 ...you’re most likely smelling mold that’s growing in your drain.

 As part of their metabolic process, active mold spores release tiny puffs of gas that have a distinct musty smell.
 What’s worse is that gas can be dangerous.
 If inhaled, it can cause headaches, nausea, dizziness and fatigue.

 So, how do you get rid of those active mold colonies?
 Well, according to the EPA, if the mold infected area is less than 10 square feet, you should be able to handle the cleanup yourself.
 Just follow the steps below.

 What you’ll need: